-The Virtual open house will be available from October 27 through November 28, 2021
+The Virtual open house was available from October 27 to November 28, 2021.

 Virtual Neighbourhood Area Workshops

-Attend real-time workshops to receive presentations from City staff, discuss questions with your neighbours, and provide feedback from your neighbourhood and area-wide perspectives.
+From October 26 – November 26, we hosted 14 workshops where residents watched presentations from City staff, discussed questions with neighbours, and provided feedback from their neighbourhood and city-wide perspectives.

 City Lab Open House